Evan-126/rainbow_boxmover/README.md

-# rainbow_boxmover
+# Rainbow_BoxMover
-Final Project for ME396P: python-based autonomous arduino-run robot.
-Heavy use of Computer vision and Motion Planning
+Final Project for ME396P: Python-Controlled Autonmous Robot

+Rainbow_BoxMover is a block-sorting robot that integrates computer vision, high-level motion planning, and Arduino-based motor control.
+An overhead iPhone camera detects the colored blocks and the robot's orientation, while a Python controller plans the robot's path, sends commands to the Arduino, and coordinates pickup and drop-off actions.
+The system demonstrates end-to-end integration of perception, decision-making, and physical actuation in a small-scale robotic application.

 ## Camera Vision Module